SFTtech/openage-data/doc/styleguide.md

 ### Civ architecture

 * Building sprites should use the architecture of their civilization.
-* Keep in mind that every architecture requires three building sprites for some buildings.
-One for Feudal, Castle and Imperial Age.
+* Keep in mind that every architecture requires building sprites for Feudal, Castle and Imperial Age for some buildings.

 ### Shape

-* Most buildings have unique shape (Examples will be provided soon) that is consistent throughout civilization arcitectures.
-Try to follow that shape, when you create your building from scratch.
+* Most buildings have unique shape (Examples to be done) that is consistent throughout civilization architectures.
+Try to follow that shape, when you create a building from scratch.
 * You don't have to follow the exact shape for every architecture.
 As a rule of thumb: The more a player frequents a building, the closer it should follow its unique shape.
 Examples are below.
   * High frequency: Town center, barracks, archery range, stable
   * Medium frequency: Market, mill, lumber/mining camp